fluidos-project/REAR/docs/review/README.md

 ## Commercial solutions

-In this section, we explore how existing companies tackle the problem of resource acquisition workflows, hence showing which solutions are adopted in real use cases.
+This section presents how existing companies tackle the problem of resource acquisition workflows, hence showing which solutions are adopted in real use cases.
 This can be used to gain insights into how, different companies such as Booking.com, manage the process of acquiring resources effectively and efficiently.
 Through these real-world scenarios, we will uncover the underlying workflows and understand how different platforms and frameworks facilitate the resource acquisition process.

 ### Booking.com Connectivity APIs

 The Booking.com Connectivity API [1] enables to send and retrieve data for properties (e.g., hotel rooms, appartments, etc.) listed on Booking.com, enebling actions such as managing room availability, reservations, prices, and more.
 In more details, it offers several specialized functions, divided in the following categories:
- - Content: Create properties, rooms, rates, and policies, and link this information together for the Booking.com website.
+ - Content: create properties, rooms, rates, and policies, and link this information together for the Booking.com website.
- - Rates and Availability: Load inventory counts, rates, and price availability restrictions (for specific room-rate combinations), per date and/or date range combination.
+ - Rates and Availability: load inventory counts, rates, and price availability restrictions (for specific room-rate combinations), per date and/or date range combination.
- - Reservations: Retrieve reservations, modifications, and cancellations made on Booking.com.
+ - Reservations: retrieve reservations, modifications, and cancellations made on Booking.com.
- - Promotions: Create special promotions for certain date ranges and booker types.
+ - Promotions: create special promotions for certain date ranges and booker types.
- - Reporting: Report credit card problems, changes to reservations after check-in, and no-shows.
+ - Reporting: report credit card problems, changes to reservations after check-in, and no-shows.

 In addition to the specialized APIs, there are also a set of supporting APIs for retrieving general Booking.com system information, such as accepted currency codes and room names.